rwynn/monstache-site/src/index.md

 - Single binary with a light footprint

+- Support for MongoDB change streams and aggregation pipelines

 - Pre built Docker [containers](https://hub.docker.com/r/rwynn/monstache/tags/)

 - Optionally filter the set of collections to sync